 Texas Children's Hospital gives special care to every patient.

-Texas Children's Hospital changes lives — and has touched many in the city.
+Texas Children's Hospital changes lives — and has touched many in the city of Houston.

 Jen Arnold became a doctor long before she become a reality TV star.
 That’s the context in which I first met her and her husband, Bill Klein.
 We were partnered up in the Bad Pants Open, the annual golf tournament fundraiser for Texas Children’s Hospital — and all Arnold wanted to talk about (besides a little amusing golf chatter) was the hospital where she worked.
 It quickly grew apparent that this was her real passion.